 I love Mango Grove -- and pick it as one of my Top 10 -- because they have ambition and pull off exceptional food.
 They will give you two menus: straight vegetarian under "Mango Grove" and a mix of Indian and Indo-Chinese dishes under "Mirchi Wok."
 Dishes are bright and flavored with the variety of spices and herbs that makes Indian cuisine.
 Plus, I ate lots of delicious vegetarian dishes, so I left feeling good even though you can see in the photos that I ate an enormous amount.

 I recommend the local Indian lunches if you have some time and want to talk.
 At Mango Grove and Royal Taj, I know you won't compromise on great food -- even while you eat off the buffet.
 I haven't eaten at other buffets, but I have written that Indian is one of the county's three deepest cuisines for great food.

 For dessert, Mango Grove served a terrific rice pudding.
 A few spoons of that kheer was all the sweet that I needed, and it was probably all that I could have eaten as well.

 Where do you recommend for Indian buffets?
 Any specific dishes to recommend?
 Any techniques for eating well without falling asleep in the afternoon?

-I can think of five other good Indian restaurants in Columbia -- House of India, Mango Grove, Royal Taj, Flavors of India, and Nepalese-Indian Curry & Kabob -- plus quick service Tandoor Grill on Johns Hopkins Road that I don't think does a buffet.
+I can think of five other Indian restaurants in Columbia -- House of India, Mango Grove, Royal Taj, Flavors of India, and Nepalese-Indian Curry & Kabob -- plus the new Chutney that replaces Akbar and quick service Tandoor Grill on Johns Hopkins Road that I don't think does a buffet.
 On top of those, Ananda should open soon in Fulton, and it appears that the shuttered Akbar's will be replaced by a restaurant called Chutney.